schererl/Pytrich/README.md

 # ABOUT HTN PYPERPLAN
 extension of pyperplan for htn under development

+## DEBUG FEATURES

+* There is a graphviz generator using the DOT_output.py (by now remove the comment '#' form dot call at the blind_search.py)
+* Is possible to output the grounding instance in grounder.py, call function export_elements_to_txt
+* NO automated tests available yet

 **TODOS**
 [] TDG Grounder *UNDER DEVELOPMENT*
 [] Add grounder's memory usage limit (only for TDG grounder)